felselva/mathc/README.md

-# C Math
+# MathC

-CMath is a simple math library for 2D and 3D programming.
+MathC is a simple math library for 2D and 3D programming.
 It contains implementations for:

 - 2D vectors
 - 3D vectors